 These warranties are provided by the company that manufactured the solar system’s inverter.
 If the solar inverter fails or is not able to handle the calculated energy capacity, the manufacturer will replace it for free.
 Depending on the inverter type — string or micro (see below for an in-depth explanation of the difference between these inverters) — the warranty could last between 5 and 25 years.

 Sometimes referred to as “service warranties” or “installation warranties,” these warranties are offered by the company that sold you the solar system.
 These warranties cover labor-related defects, such as damage to your roof or other parts of your home or property as a result of solar system installation.
 Not all solar installation companies offer a workmanship warranty, but the ones that do usually provide coverage for 5 to 10 years.

 There are four primary ways to pay for a solar photovoltaic system: outright purchase, loan, lease, and power purchase agreement.
 The best option for you depends on your state of residence, financial situation, and housing status.

 There are two main types of solar panels that are used for residential projects: monocrystalline panels and polycrystalline panels.
-Technically speaking, monocrystalline modules are comprised of one crystal of silicon, while polycrystalline modules are comprised of several silicon crystals.
+Technically speaking, monocrystalline modules consist of one crystal of silicon, while polycrystalline modules consist of several silicon crystals.

 For homeowners who have limited roof space, monocrystalline panels are probably the best option.
 However, for homeowners who have plenty of roof space, polycrystalline panels should do just fine.